-3.9 Pilot Boarding Procedures
+3.9.1 Pilot Boarding Procedures

 - (a) Prior to an arrival at the pilot station, Larne Port Control will request the vessel to prepare the pilot ladder on the side of the vessel preferred by the pilot and pilot boat coxswain.
 Larne Port Control will also seek confirmation from the vessel that the boarding arrangements are in good order, well maintained and in line with IMO standards.
 Failure from the vessel to give a positive answer to this will result in the automatic suspension of the pilotage service for that vessel. - (b) Boarding will normally take place approximately 1.0 Nmls North of Larne No. 1 buoy, (54°52.7'N, 005°47.5'W).
 However, in adverse weather, it may be necessary for the Master, Pilot and the pilot boat coxswain to agree an alternative boarding position, in advance, subject to the 'aborting procedures' contained in section 4.1.9.
 The side on which the ladder is to be rigged, the preferred ship's speed through the water, and how a lee is to be created such that the pilot can safely be transferred, should also be similarly agreed. - (c) In adverse weather conditions, where risk to personnel as well as the pilot boat may be significant, the decision whether or not to place the pilot boat alongside the vessel to be served should ultimately be the responsibility of the coxswain.
 Every pilot together with the pilot boat coxswain must decide if it is safe to board a vessel or not.
 The decision is free from any external pressure and should solely be based on the conditions presented to the pilot at the time of boarding.
-If there is any doubt at any time about the safety of the transfer operation, the pilot should not attempt to board the vessel. - (d) If the pilot at any stage discovers that the pilot boarding arrangements are not or were not to the standard required, he/she is to collect evidence and present it to the Harbour Master for further investigation and actioning.
+If there is any doubt at any time about the safety of the transfer operation, the pilot should not attempt to board the vessel.

+- (d) Insofar as it is practicable and safe to do so, the pilot boat crew member should test the ladder, by pulling on it prior to the pilot transferring onto a pilot ladder. - (e) If the pilot at any stage discovers that the pilot boarding arrangements are not or were not to the standard required, he/she is to collect evidence and present it to the Harbour Master for further investigation and actioning.
 A Larne Port Marine Incident/ near miss form should also be completed by the pilot at the earliest opportunity.

-3.10 Pilot Disembarkation Procedures
+3.9.2 Pilot Disembarkation Procedures

 - (a) Pilot disembarkation is not anticipated to be undertaken prior to an outward vessel passing No. 1 buoy, variations to this direction being permissible only when wind and weather conditions are adverse and specific approval from the Harbour Master or his Deputy has been granted. - (b) The side on which the ladder is to be rigged, the preferred ship's speed through the water, and how a lee is to be created such that the pilot can safely be disembarked should be agreed between pilot, Master and pilot boat coxswain in advance. - (c) Vessels should be advised/reminded not to adjust course or speed whilst a pilot boat is alongside unless specifically asked by the coxswain to do so.
-They should alter speed and course only once it has been confirmed preferably visually from the bridge that the pilot boat has left the ship's side and is clear of the vessel.
+They should alter speed and course only once it has been confirmed - preferably visually from the bridge - that the pilot boat has left the ship's side and is clear of the vessel.

-3.11 Bridge Manning and use of Autopilots
+3.10 Bridge Manning and use of Autopilots